Hybrid Smoothing for Anomaly Detection in Time Series

 \section{Other Constructions of $\Psi$}

 The piecewise stochastic portion of the model, $g(t)=\Psi\bgamma$, designed to detect disturbances in the mean holds some intriguing possibilities if we allow for other formulations of $\Psi$.

-In the recovery of $g(t)$, we found that we can dramatically reduce the error bounds by reformulating $\Psi$ to reconstruct $g(t)$ from the center of the time series instead of the beginning. $\Psi$ is an upper triangular matrix of ones on the left half of the matrix and a lower triangular matrix of ones on the right side of the matrix, and the middle column is removed form the matrix because the mean is already identified elsewhere in the model.
-This reduced the size of the largest credible intervals around any location in $g(t)$ by a factor of two.
+In the recovery of $g(t)$, we found that we can dramatically reduce the error bounds by reformulating $\Psi$ to reconstruct $g(t)$ from the center of the time series instead of the beginning. $\Psi$ is an upper triangular matrix of ones on the left half of the matrix and a lower triangular matrix of ones on the right side of the matrix, and the middle column is removed from the matrix because the mean is already identified elsewhere in the model.
+This reduces the size of the largest credible intervals around any location in $g(t)$ by a factor of two.
 This is the construction of $\Psi$ that we used in the implementation of all three approaches.
 An important note, however, is that the choice of $\Psi$ does not change the detection of significant $\bgamma$ coefficients or their distributions.